revers3ntropy/data-plotter/readme.md

-This uses polynomial regression to find the lines of best fit, and for the min and max tries all possible gradients within the uncertainties provided.
-This means that the max and min can be slightly outside the error bars.
+This uses polynomial regression to find the lines of best fit.